 Lalbagh Botanical Gardens

 At present, Lalbagh is maintained by the Directorate of Horticulture, Government of Karnataka.
-A centre for scientific study of plants and botanical artwork, this garden is testament of natural beauty.
+A center for the scientific study of plants and botanical artwork, this garden is a testament to natural beauty.

 Entry Fee: Rs.
 20 for Adults, & Rs.
 10 for Children